lazojs/lazo/docs/LazoApp.md

 `LazoApp` class provides a common set of apis that can be used at both client and server side.
 Your application has to extend `LazoApp` in `application.js` file.
-This is where you load environment specific configuration, set application level properties, and define application level CSS and JavaScript.
-Please check the Lazo Application Strucure for more information [LazoApplicationStrucutre](LazoApplicationStrucutre.md)
+This is where you load environment specific configuration.

 Example:
 ```javascript